-Comfortable apartments with fully equipped kitchens have been reserved in the university's 'Alexander von Humboldt' guest house, but fellows are welcome to take up residence elsewhere according to their preferences.
-They are provided with newly renovated and furnished coworking office/studio spaces at the Panel Planetary on Thinking's headquarters within the city center of Giessen's inside one characteristic, old-style buildings.
+Comfortable apartments with fully equipped kitchens have been reserved in the university's 'Alexander von Humboldt' guest house, but fellows are welcome to take up residence elsewhere according their preferences.
+They are provided with newly renovated and furnished coworking office/studio spaces at the Panel on Planetary Thinking's headquarters within the city center inside one Giessen's characteristic, old-style buildings.